FN:s klimatpanel består ju av ”tusentals av världens bästa klimatforskare”, som är eniga! Kan verkligen alla dessa experter ha fel?

 Dr Richard Lindzen, professor i meteorologi vid institutionen för Atmosfärfysik vid Massachusetts Institute of Technology och ”expert reviewer” för IPCC: “The IPCC process is driven by politics rather than science.
 It uses summaries to misrepresent what scientists say and exploits public ignorance.”

-Dr. Tom Segalstad, professor of miljögeologi vid Oslo universitet och ”expert reviewer” I FN:s expertpanel: ”The IPCC global warming model is not supported by the scientific data.”
+Dr. Tom Segalstad, professor i miljögeologi vid Oslo universitet och ”expert reviewer” I FN:s expertpanel: ”The IPCC global warming model is not supported by the scientific data.”

 Dr. Robert Watson, kemist, “chief scientific advisor” för the Department for Environment, Food and Rural Affairs (UK), och ordförande för IPCC 1997-2002: ”The (IPCC) mistakes all appear to have gone in the direction of making it seem like climate change is more serious by overstating the impact.
 That is worrying.”

 Dr Vincent Gray, kemist vid Cambridge University, “expert reviewer” för IPCC: ”The (IPCC) climate change statement is an orchestrated litany of lies.”